craigbarnes/dte/docs/dterc.md

 Format string for the left aligned part of status line.

 `%f`
-:   Filename.
+:   Filename

 `%m`
-:   Prints `*` if file has been modified since last save.
+:   Prints `*` if file has been modified since last save

 `%r`
-:   Prints `RO` for read-only buffers or `TMP` for temporary buffers.
+:   Prints `RO` for read-only buffers or `TMP` for temporary buffers

 `%y`
-:   Cursor row.
+:   Cursor row

 `%Y`
-:   Total rows in file.
+:   Total rows in file

 `%x`
-:   Cursor display column.
+:   Cursor display column

 `%X`
 :   Cursor column as characters.
 If it differs from cursor display
-    column then both are shown (e.g. `2-9`).
+    column then both are shown (e.g. `2-9`)

 `%p`
-:   Position in percentage.
+:   Position in percentage

 `%E`
-:   File encoding.
+:   File encoding

 `%b`
-:   Prints `BOM` if file has a byte order mark.
+:   Prints `BOM` if file has a byte order mark

 `%M`
-:   Miscellaneous status information.
+:   Miscellaneous status information

 `%n`
-:   Line-ending (`LF` or `CRLF`).
+:   Line-ending (`LF` or `CRLF`)

 `%N`
-:   Line-ending (only if `CRLF`).
+:   Line-ending (only if `CRLF`)

 `%s`
 :   Separator (a single space, unless the preceding format character
-    expanded to an empty string).
+    expanded to an empty string)

 `%S`
-:   Like `%s`, but 3 spaces instead of 1.
+:   Like `%s`, but 3 spaces instead of 1

 `%t`
-:   File type.
+:   File type

 `%u`
-:   Hexadecimal Unicode value value of character under cursor.
+:   Hexadecimal Unicode value value of character under cursor

 `%o`
-:   Prints `OVR` or `INS` for overwrite mode on or off respectively.
+:   Prints `OVR` or `INS` for overwrite mode on or off respectively

 `%%`
-:   Literal `%`.
+:   Literal `%`

 ### **statusline-right** [" %y,%X  %u  %o  %E%s%b%s%n %t   %p "]